-How to Help Teens with Autism Become More Organized
+How to Help Autistic Teens Become More Organized

 This is a question I hear from my readers and on the internet a lot.
 Do you have any tips on how I can help my teen become more organized?
 He is constantly losing his homework and his room is so messy.
 He doesn’t know how to find things in his bedroom and always needs my help.
 Is there any way that I can help him become more organized to find things on his own??

-I decided I wanted to look more into these questions and see what information I could find as it relates to organizational strategies and autism.
+I decided I wanted to look more into these questions and see what information I could find as it relates to autism and organizational strategies.
 I am not an expert in this area, but I wanted to share with you resources and information I found while looking up information about organization and executive function skills.
 I know these skills have a huge impact on their everyday life skills.
 I did my best to find helpful tips and strategies as well as include tips and advice from autistic adults.

-Why Organization can be Difficult to Learn for Teens with Autism
+Why Organization can be Difficult to Learn for Autistic Teens

-It is important to note, that not all individuals with autism will struggle with executive function and organizational skills.
+It is important to note, that not all autistic individuals will struggle with executive function and organizational skills.